 Nucleic acid extraction is time-consuming and expensive, and there have been worldwide shortages of the supplies needed to do it.
 For SalivaDirect™, Yale School of Public Health has worked out how to skip this step, making it more accessible.

 The SalivaDirect method reflects 100% Clinical Specificity and 94% Clinical Sensitivity.

 While many labs have similar equipment, they may be from a different company, and all of these need to be authorized by the FDA.
 We are aiming to validate our method with as many different variations of equipment and reagents as possible to allow labs to work with what they have and to prevent shortages.
 If your equipment isn’t on our list, let us know and we will work with you.

-SalivaDirect™ was developed by the Yale School of Medicine to efficiently test for SARS-CoV-2.
+SalivaDirect™ was developed by the Yale School of Public Health to efficiently test for SARS-CoV-2.
 This requires a high complexity CLIA certified laboratory, such as Access Medical Laboratories to perform the testing.
 While the difficult RNA-extraction process has been removed, this test is still considered complex, as it requires PCR instrumentation.
 SalivaDirect also protects healthcare workers from potential exposure to sick patients, and works around worldwide swab shortages.

 Stability of spiked-in saliva samples used for the limit of detection experiment was determined by placing 3 different concentrations (12, 25, and 50 copies/µL) for 7 days under different temperature regimes (4°C, room temperature, and 30°C).
 Results were compared to results obtained in the limit of detection experiment (fresh).
 Samples were treated with ThermoFisher Scientific proteinase K and tested with the ThermoFisher TaqPath RT-qPCR kit on the Bio-Rad CFX96.
 Overall, samples were stable under each condition for at least 7 days.